krry/krry.github.io/_posts/2021-06-25-projects-i-would-love-to-work-on.md

 The list goes on and on…

-Anyway, off to get started.
+I'm off to get crackin'.
 Chime in :)